-Description: Thallus crustose-placodioid, episubstratic, forming orbicular rosettes to 1 cm in diam., reddish-orange to orange (yellow in shade-forms), usually abundantly pruinose.
-Central part of thallus with 0.3-1.3 mm wide, strongly convex, irregular to elongate areoles formed by lobe fragmentation.
-Marginal lobes convex, irregular or finger-like, slightly broadening at tips, with short and often forked terminal branches, 0.1-1(-1.5) mm long, 0.1-0.6(-0.9) mm wide.
+Description: Thallus crustose-placodioid, episubstratic, forming orbicular, up to 1 cm wide rosettes, yellow-orange to orange (yellow in shade-forms), usually abundantly pruinose.
+Central part of thallus with 0.3-1.3 mm wide, strongly convex, irregular to elongate areoles formed by lobe fragmentation; marginal lobes convex, irregular or finger-like, slightly broadening at tips, with short and often forked terminal branches, 0.1-1(-1.5) mm long, 0.1-0.6(-0.9) mm wide.
 Upper cortex with a 6-18.5(-22.5) μm thick brownish-orange upper layer, and a hyaline (6-)10-45(-50) μm thick intemal layer of irregularly arranged hyphae; medulla lax.
-Apothecia common, zeorine, more or less crowded, 0.13- 0.7(-0.9) mm across, round or slightly deformed by mutual compression, located either on the areoles or on the lobe bases, sessile to constricted at base.
-Disk flat to strongly convex, concave in young apothecia, reddish-orange to brownish, somewhat pruinose, smooth; margin paler than disk, without differentiation between proper and thalline margin, slightly pruinose, smooth, 25-100 μm thick.
-Epithecium 6-12 μm thick, brownish-orange K+ red; hymenium, subhymenium and hypothecium colourless; paraphyses distinctly septate, forked or subapically branched, often anastomosing, (1.2-)1.5-3.5(-4) μm wide at base, the apical cells (2.5-)3.5-7.5(-8)μm wide.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, narrowly ellipsoid, (7.5-)9.5-13(-15) x (3.5-)4.5-5.5(-6.5) μm, the septum (2-)3-4.5(-5) μm thick.
+Apothecia common, pseudolecanorine, more or less crowded, 0.13- 0.7(-0.9) mm across, round or slightly deformed by mutual compression, located either on the areoles or on the lobe bases, sessile to constricted at base.
+Disk flat to strongly convex, concave in young apothecia, reddish-orange to brownish, somewhat pruinose, smooth; margin paler than disk, without differentiation between proper and thalline margin, slightly pruinose, smooth, 25-100 μm.
+Epithecium 6-12 μm thick, brownish-orange K+ red; hymenium, subhymenium and hypothecium colourless; paraphyses distinctly septate, forked or subapically branched, often anastomosing, (1.2-)1.5-3.5(-4) μm wide at base, the apical cells (2.5-)3.5-7.5(-8) μm wide.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, narrowly ellipsoid, (7.5-)9.5-13(-15) x (3.5-)4.5-5.5(-6.5) μm, the equatorial thickening (“septum”) (2-)3-4.5(-5) μm, > 1/3 of spore length.
 Photobiont chlorococcoid.
 Spot tests: thallus and apothecia K+ red, C-, KC-, P-.
 Chemistry: thallus and apothecia with parietin (major), fallacinal, emodin, teloschistin and parietinic acid (minor), corresponding with chemosyndrome A of Søchting (1997).

 Note: a well-distinct taxon of the extremely critical C. saxicola complex, found on steeply inclined surfaces of calciferous rocks (limestone, dolomite, calcareous schists) in open habitats; certainly more widespread in Italy.
 For further details see Gaya & al. (2001).